MicrosoftDocs/windows-dev-docs/hub/xamarin/xamarin-android.md

 </LinearLayout>
 ```

 At this point you can run TimeChangerAndroid and see the UI you've created.
 Unfortunately, the time will not display and the buttons can be clicked but do not do anything.
+In the next section, you will add functionality to your UI.

 ## Add functionality by adding C# code